robert8138/deep-learning-deliberate-practice/CONCEPTS.md

 	* **Initialization**:
 		* Normalize the weights: this is to standardize the weights, so to standardize the output, so to standardize the gradient, so we don't run into vanishing/exploding gradient. **Vanishing graident** is bad because it means your learning algorithm is not updating, and **exploding gradient** is bad because it means you are taking too big of a step, and overshooting.
 	* **Gradient Checking**: this is more relevant if you are building your own optimization routine, where you check the gradient calculation from the analytical differentiation is roughly the same as the numerical derivative.
+	* **Batch Normalization**: To make sure that inputs in each layer are somewhat gaussian.
+The idea is to normalize it, and give it the chance to stay gaussian, or go back to its original form.
+Usually they stay somewhat guassian, which improves stability in gradient descent.
+Andrew's explanation from Coursera DL course 2 is the best that I have seen.

 # Backward Propogation